-Leg cramps can happen any time you’re running, exercising or simply walking around.
-Most often, leg cramps will go away by changing your daily habits.
+Leg cramps can happen any time you’re running, exercising, simply walking around or even at night.
+Most often, muscle cramps will go away by changing your daily habits.

 But what happens if your cramps never go away?
 Your body may be signaling that the pain in your leg isn’t just a small cramp.

 Blood flow, oxygen and leg cramps are connected

 Cramps come from changes in the flow of blood and supply of oxygen in the blood.

 “The muscle itself needs oxygen and the proper blood flow,” said Candace Pernsteiner, a physical therapist at Marshfield Clinic Health System.
 “If you’re using the muscle too much, you’re using up its oxygen supply as well as supply of energy.
 As a result, you are burning it out.
 If the muscle is starved for oxygen, then you’ll get a cramp.”

 Main causes of cramps include dehydration, muscle overuse and muscle strain or trauma.
 The blood supply is compromised when you don’t have enough fluids in your muscles.

 Cramps also can come from repeating a particular motion for a very long time, such as running.
 You also can get leg cramps from standing in place for long periods of time.

 The best way to avoid leg cramps is to stay hydrated.
 Drink water or sports drinks for electrolytes and cut back on alcohol and caffeine.

 “Soft drinks make you urinate your water, so you think you’re getting fluids but you aren’t getting the correct fluids,” Pernsteiner said.
 “Take in something that will stay in you to keep hydrated.
 Soda as well as coffee actually dehydrates you by making you use the restroom more.”